lsgrep/gostatus/README.md

 #### debugging
-Just run it and read the `stdout`  .
-Except the first JSON object row, each row should be a JSON array with a leading comma(`,`), or i3bar failed to parse the line.
+Just run it and read the `stdout`.

+Except the first JSON object line, each line should be a JSON array with a leading comma(`,`), or i3bar failed to parse the line.

 ```
-╰─λ ./gostatus                                                                                                                                                                                                                          fish-0 | 127 < 15:46:44
+$ ./gostatus                                                                                                                                                                                                                          fish-0 | 127 < 15:46:44
 { "version": 1, "stop_signal": 10, "cont_signal": 12, "click_events": true }[[],[{"full_text":"14 Mar 18 15:46 CST"}]
 ,[{"full_text":"14 Mar 18 15:46 CST"}]
 ,[{"full_text":" 16.28%"},{"full_text":" 7.71GB / 15.58GB"},{"full_text":"14 Mar 18 15:46 CST"}]